bart-the-simpson/SOCurriculum/README.md

 `include <ZumoMotors.h>`: ZumoMotors is a **library**, pre-written code made by a programmer so we can do specific things, in this case, making our robot move.
 Someone has written all the functions to make the robot move - this statement takes the contents of the file "ZumoMotors.h" and copies it into our code, so we can use them in our program.
 Note there is no semicolon at the end of the line!

-`const int SPEED = 100;` is us making a **constant**, that is called `SPEED`. ~~Compare it to a variable in math where x or y can stand for certain numbers like how in x + 4 = 6, x stands for 2.~~ Compare it to a constant in math, like pi, where when you write down pi, it actually stands in for the number 3.14...
+`const int SPEED = 100;` is us making a **constant**, that is called `SPEED`.
+Compare it to a constant in math, like pi, where when you write down pi, it actually stands in for the number 3.14...
 It's similar in programming, but constants are basically containers for information or **data** as we call it.
 Think of it like every time we write `SPEED` in our program, the computer knows it actually means `100`. `int` is short for integer, meaning that `SPEED` represents an integer. `const` is what makes it a constant and means that `SPEED` can't change throughout our program, which will be important.

 `ZumoMotors motors;` allows us to use the ZumoMotors code in our program.